AustinCodingAcademy/PHPIntermediate/syllabus/07 Introduction to Symfony.md

 Introduction to Symfony
 =======================
->Now that we are comfortable with OOP and some design patterns, we will start learning about the [Symfony](http://symfony.com/)` web framework.
+>Now that we are comfortable with OOP and some design patterns, we will start learning about the [Symfony](http://symfony.com/) web framework.
->The reason why we are looking at this framework instead of another is because it's modern and has all the features we could ever need.
->It's fast, easy to set up, supports Composer, MVC, Front Controller, YML Configuration, Service Container, Dependency Injection etc...
+>Symfony is fast, easy to set up, supports Composer, MVC, Front Controller, complex routing, YML Configuration, Service Container, Dependency Injection etc... all things we have come to expect of a modern and well documented framework.

 ***